NORAD North American Aerospace Defense Command

 The U.S. Northern Command (USNORTHCOM) was established on October 1, 2002, to provide command and control of Department of Defense (DOD) homeland defense efforts.
 Also, the Northern Command coordinates defense support of civil authorities.

-USNORTHCOM is responsible for protecting America’s homeland, the United States’s citizens, national power, and freedom of action.
+USNORTHCOM is responsible for protecting America’s homeland, the United States citizens, national power, and freedom of action.
 USNORTHCOM anticipates and conducts Homeland Defense and Civil Support operations within the assigned area of responsibility to defend, protect, and secure the United States and its interests.
 For more information, visit their website.

-USNORTHCOM’s area includes air, land, and sea approaches and encompasses the continental United States, Alaska, Canada, Mexico, and the surrounding water out to approximately 500 nautical miles.
+USNORTHCOM’s area includes air, land, and sea approaches and includes the continental United States, Alaska, Canada, Mexico, and the surrounding water out to approximately 500 nautical miles.
 It also includes the Gulf of Mexico, the Straits of Florida, and portions of the Caribbean region, including The Bahamas, Puerto Rico, and the U.S. Virgin Islands.
 The commander of USNORTHCOM is responsible for theater security cooperation with Canada, Mexico, and The Bahamas.

 Questions and Comments